 Instructions to Apply

-Monday, August 18 through Friday, September 12, all applicants will use the College of Education’s Tk20 data management system to complete their application, upload some of the required supporting documents, and follow-up with a scheduled appointment with a COE staff member Monday, September 15 through Friday, September 19, 2014 to review the application, submit official transcripts that are required (with the exception of SVSU), and schedule a program interview.
+Between Monday, December 15, 2014 through Friday, January 9, 2015, applicants will use the College of Education’s Tk20 data management system to complete their application, upload most of the required supporting documents, and follow-up with a scheduled appointment with a COE staff member Monday, January 12, 2015 through Friday, January 16, 2015 to review the application materials, submit official transcripts that are required (with the exception of SVSU), and schedule a program interview.

 1. Log in to Tk20 and complete the elementary or secondary application in its entirety.
 Click Tk20 Application Instructions (299kB) for assistance on how to log in toTk20 and complete the application.

 2. Be prepared to upload the following documents into your electronic application (MS Word or PDF are acceptable):

 a.
 A copy of your class schedule for the upcoming semester; SVSU students may obtain a copy from Cardinal Direct;

 b.
 Candidates currently enrolled in any prerequisite course(s); e.g., PSYC 315 or PSYC 317 at another institution at the time of application, must submit evidence of enrollment (class schedule) in the class(es);

 c.
 A copy of your MTTC Basic Skills or Professional Readiness test results in Math, Reading, and Writing.
 Only required if you did not request your scores to be sent to SVSU at the time you took the test(s);